Exercise, Sport and Movement Sciences

 Exercise Science Laboratories

-Both undergraduate and graduate students have opportunities to participate in faculty-directed research, through their acting as a participant.
-Students also work within the various labs as volunteers, interns, or graduate research assistants.
+Both undergraduate and graduate students have opportunities to participate in faculty-directed research.
+Students also work within the various labs as volunteers, interns or graduate research assistants.